oscar-system/Oscar.jl/docs/src/Experimental/galois.md

  - the *Galois group*

 The automorphism group deals with the actual automorphism of `K` fixing `k` and thus is, in general trivial.
-Access to via two constructions:
+Access is via two constructions:

  - a list of all automorphisms (usually only the identity)
- - the group of automorphisms, returned as an abstact group and a map linking group elements to actual automorphisms
+ - the group of automorphisms, returned as an abstract group and a map linking group elements to actual automorphisms

 On the other hand, the Galois group is isomorphic to the automorphism